Nursing Interview Questions

 - Describe a time when you had to take on a leadership role.

 This can relate to anything.
+You should answer this candidly and speak clear and concisely.
 Describe the circumstance.
 What made you step up?
 Who were the people involved?
 What opportunity arose from this?

 - Tell me about a conflict you were involved in on the job.
 What happened and what did you do?